nerdguru/serverlessTodos/README.md

+  Create, Delete
+    ✓ should create a new Todo, & delete it (1938ms)

+  Create, List, Delete
+    ✓ should create a new Todo, list it, & delete it (2859ms)

   Create, Read, Delete
-    ✓ should create a new ToDo, read it, & delete it (1756ms)
+    ✓ should create a new Todo, read it, & delete it (2663ms)

+  Create, Update, Delete
+    ✓ should create a new Todo, update it, verify the update, & delete it (2559ms)

-  1 passing (2s)
+  4 passing (10s)

 ```